dtinth/adhoc/README.md

 ## Prerequisites

 You should be somewhat familiar with JavaScript, Bootstrap and Fastify.
+This project tries to abstract as little as possible, so there’s less abstraction to learn and your code stays close to the underlying technology.